npfernandes/ensemblify/README.md

 With the `analysis` module, you can create an interactive graphical dashboard displaying structural information calculated from the conformational ensemble of your protein of interest.

-To do this, provide your ensemble in trajectory format, your trajectory's topology file and the name you want to use for your protein in the graphical dashboard.
+To do this, provide:
+- your ensemble in trajectory format;
+- your trajectory's corresponding topology file;
+- the name you want to use for your protein in the graphical dashboard.

 Using the `ensemblify` command in a terminal: